creative-workflow/rpi-docker-development/README.md

   * [docker-compose](https://docs.docker.com/compose/install/)

+## Prepare emulator

+Run:
+  * `docker-compose build` to build your emulator container
+  * `docker-compose run emulator /emulator-prepare` to prepare raspberry emulation

-## Run raspberry on your host
+## Run raspberry

-Run in terminal `docker-compose up` and you will have a raspberry shell to work on.
+Run `docker-compose run emulator emulator-run` and you will have a working raspberry shell.

 ## Setup docker and docker-compose on emulated raspberry